Rochford, South Dakota: Later history and today

 The town was down to 48 residents and a post office by 1900.
 No one in the town died until January 1904, when a man called Alex McCall was accidentally shot; therefore, there was no cemetery for a long time.
 A few mines in the area are still running.
 The town relies on these mines and tourism.
 Several historic buildings are still standing, but others have fallen into disrepair.
 Today, there is a population of 25.
 In the 1950s, only the Moonshine Gulch Saloon, Irish Gulch Dance Hall, and one store were open.
 The Moonshine Gulch Saloon is still in operation.
 Today, the town survives solely on tourism.

 Geography

 Rochford is in the Black Hills just south of the border between Lawrence and Pennington counties; it is located in the latter.
 Its coordinates are 44.1244280°N 103.7196408°W. Rochford is approximately 16 miles northwest of Hill City, 1.5 miles north of Florence, and about 2.5 miles northeast of Myers City.
 It is on a gravel road that connects it to Mystic, Lead, South Dakota, and Deadwood.
 Rochford was built in a gulch near Rapid Creek.

 Climate

-Rochford has a humid continental climate (Koppen: Dfb) with four distinct seasons.
+Rochford has a humid continental climate (Koppen: Dwb) with four distinct seasons.
 Summers are warm, sometimes hot, and winters are cold with very chilly nights.
 A freeze has been recorded for every month of the year.
 Precipitation peaks during late spring and slowly decreases with each passing month until it reached .28 inches of precipitation (7.1 mm) in the month of January before it rises again.